How to Make Habits Stick

 • Organize each drawer as you encounter clutter.

-Changing methods is a comparatively lower effort, but you won’t feel the results as quickly: 1,000 miles a single step at a time.
+Changing methods is a comparatively lower effort, but you won’t feel the results as quickly.
+1,000 miles comes a single step at a time, but each step is individually insignificant.
 You’ll just look up from your routine and notice you’ve accomplished something spectacular.

-Plus, there’s a much lower risk of a relapse later than most other approaches.
-Easing slowly into something won’t create a shock, but it’s pretty jarring to see yourself doing what Old You did once you’ve tempered yourself a bit.
+Plus, there’s a much lower risk of a relapse later than with most other approaches.
+Easing slowly into something won’t create a shock like a hardcore reset.

 All habits fulfill needs and wants, so we never actually remove a habit unless we change what we crave.